GE220 Violent Women in the German Cultural Imagination

 - provide an overview of the representation of female violence in contemporary German literature;

 - demonstrate an enhanced understanding of women's role in the Holocaust, the Red Army Faction, and contemporary Neo-Nazi groups;

 - relate literary representations to broader debates about gender in East Germany, West Germany, and Austria;

-- analyse the formal and thematic properties of literary works.
+- analyse the formal and thematic properties of literary and filmic works.

-This course gives students the oppportunity to engage with some of the key authors in post-1945 East Germany, West Germany, and Austria and introduces them to a range of creative genres and movements, from experimental literature and postdramatic theatre to New German cinema and mainstream film culture.
-Using literary case studies as a starting point, we will learn more about women's involvement in the Third Reich, Rote Armee Fraktion, and the Far Right, as well as explore attitudes to violence in the West German women's movements.
+This course gives students the opportunity to engage with some of the key authors and filmmakers in post-1945 East Germany, West Germany, and Austria and introduces them to a range of creative genres and movements, from experimental literature and monologues to New German cinema and mainstream film culture.
+Using cultural case studies as a starting point, we will learn more about women's involvement in the Third Reich, Rote Armee Fraktion, and the Extreme Right, as well as explore attitudes to violence in the West German women's movements.

 Works we may look at include: Jutta Heinrich, Das Geschlecht der Gedanken (novel, 1977); Margarethe von Trotta's Die bleierne Zeit (film, 1981); Christine Brückner's Wenn du geredet hättest, Desdemona (monologue, 1983); Elfriede Jelinek Krankheit oder moderne Frauen (play, 1984); Elisabeth Reichart, Februarschatten (novella, 1984); Christa Wolf Medea.
 Stimmen (novel, 1996); David Wnendt, Die Kriegerin (film, 2012); Fatih Akin Aus dem Nichts (film, 2017).